-0. Introduction and summary 3
+0. Introduction and summary

-1. Outline the monitoring, effectiveness and outcome of the Danish Eel Management Plan 3
+1. Outline of the monitoring, effectiveness and outcome of the Danish Eel Management Plan 3

-2. Best available estimates of escapement, level of fishing effort and catches, reduction in effort a catches, level of mortality factors outside the fishery and the amount of eel utilized for restocking
+2. Best available estimates of escapement, level of fishing effort and catches, reduction in effort and catches, level of mortality factors outside the fishery and the amount of eel utilized for restocking 5

-2. A. Silver eel biomass currently escaping 4
+2. A. Silver eel biomass currently escaping5

 2. A1.
-Current production of silver eels 6
+Current production of silver eels6

-2. B. The level of fishing effort that catches eel each year and the level of catches, and the

-reduction in effort and catches effected since the entry into force of the Regulation 7
+2. B. The level of fishing effort that catches eel each year, the level of catches, and the reduction in effort and catches effected since the entry into force of the Regulation

-2. C. The level of mortality factors outside the fishery 9
+2. C. The level of mortality factors outside the fishery

 2. C1.
-Hydropower 9
+Hydropower

 2. C2.
-Aquaculture 10
+Aquaculture

 2. C3.
-Predation 10
+Predation

-2. D. The amount of eel utilized for restocking 11
+2. D. The amount of eel utilized for restocking14

-3. Have all the foreseen measures been fully implemented as described within the adopted plan pertaining to your national territory?
-11
+3. Have all the foreseen measures been fully implemented as described within the adopted plan

+pertaining to your national territory?

-3.1 Fisheries 11
+3.1 Fisheries

-3.2 Obstruction to migration 12
+3.2 Obstruction to migration

-3.3 Hydropower 12
+3.3 Hydropower

-3.4 Aquaculture 12
+3.4 Aquaculture

-3.5 Predators 12
+3.5 Predators

-3.6 Parasites and contaminants 12
+3.6 Parasites and contaminants

-3.7 Eel habitats 12
+3.7 Eel habitats

-3.8 Restocking 13
+3.8 Restocking

-4. Provide a list of the measures foreseen and implemented and a list of the measures foreseen be ut

-not implemented.
-Provide the date as of which each measure was implemented 13
+4. Provide a list of the measures foreseen and implemented and a list of the measures foreseen but not implemented.
+Provide the date as of which each measure was implemented

-5. Provide an explanation for each measure included in the adopted plan(s), which has not been implemented, or implemented after the foreseen date.
-If an alternative measure was implemented please describe it and compare its effectiveness in relation to the measure it has replaced or will replace ed,
+5. Provide an explanation for each measure included in the adopted plan(s), which has not been

+implemented, or implemented after the foreseen date.
+If an alternative measure was implemented, please describe it and compare its effectiveness in relation to the measure it has replaced or will

+replace16

-6. Please list the difficulties encountered in the implementation of the plan 13
+6. Please list the difficulties encountered in the implementation of the plan

-7. Do you have any indication/evidence/data to suggest that an amendment of the Regulation is

-necessary to achieve the objective set out in Article 2(4) of the Regulation and to ensure the recover of the species? -
+7. Do you have any indication/evidence/data to suggest that an amendment of the Regulation is necessary to achieve the objective set out in Article 2(4) of the Regulation and to ensure the recovery of the species?

-8. Attach as an annex the annual report required in line with Article 7(5) 14
+8. Attach as an annex the annual report required in line with Article 7(5)

-References 15
+References

-Annex 1 16
+Annex 1

-Annex 2 17
+Annex 2

-Annex 3 18
+Annex 3